 - Always know who’s accessing your data

-- Know how fast your data is growing and what’s causing it
+- Know how fast your data is growing and what’s causing the growth

 - Reduce the complexity of data storage while increasing data security overall

 Ultimately, Panzura lets you put your data to work without having to worry about data security or paying to store massive amounts of data you’ll never use.
-You’ll increase productivity by leveraging a single source of data, as well as eliminate duplicate data and locate missing files.
+You’ll increase productivity using a single, reliable source of data, as well as eliminate duplicate data and locate missing files.